abdelhai/_blog/content/posts/deta_fastapi_jwt_auth_part_1.md

 `pip install -r requirements.txt`

-Before we begin with the project we also need to get a project key from Deta base.
-We are using base to store user account information such as username and hashed password.
+Before we begin with the project we also need to get a Deta project key to use with Deta Base.
+We are using Base to store user account information such as username and hashed password.

-To do that, navigate to the [Deta Base](https://web.deta.sh/), and make an account.
-Now, click on the arrow on the top left.
+To do that, navigate to the [Deta Console](https://web.deta.sh/)then click on the arrow on the top left.
+If you don't already have a Deta account, [create one for free](https://web.deta.sh/).
+Once you confirm your email, Deta will automatically generate a Project Key, this is the one we need, copy it and  store it securely.

 ![image](https://user-images.githubusercontent.com/20916697/114434048-2dbab380-9b88-11eb-8839-22bebae709ed.png)

-Create a new project and make sure to save the key!
+Create a new project and make sure to save the key in a secure place!

 ![image](https://user-images.githubusercontent.com/20916697/114434122-40cd8380-9b88-11eb-8ddc-7045ce5756ba.png)

-Add the key to your `env` variables like this `DETA_PROJECT_KEY="YOUR_COPIED_PROJECT_KEY"`
+Add the key to your environment variables like this `DETA_PROJECT_KEY=YOUR_COPIED_PROJECT_KEY`

 That's it for the setup, we have everything we need to get rolling.
 Let's go!